MicrosoftDocs/win32/desktop-src/Msi/installer-featureusagecount.md

-﻿---
+---
-Description: 'The FeatureUsageCount property is a read-only property that returns the number of times the feature has been used.' ms.assetid: '70171e22-d73a-4718-a360-df9d1722761b'
+Description: The FeatureUsageCount property is a read-only property that returns the number of times the feature has been used. ms.assetid: 70171e22-d73a-4718-a360-df9d1722761b
-title: 'Installer.FeatureUsageCount property'
+title: Installer.FeatureUsageCount property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.FeatureUsageCount property